adamwan-nexplore/guidebook-nxp-hk/how-we-develop/application-architecture.md

 ### Complimentary (II)

-- filename = same to the name inside
+- filename = same to the name of constant / enum / function inside

 * default-decimal-format.constant.ts (one constant, filename = constant name)
 * get-to-know-who.helper.ts (one function, filename = name of function name)